 Do you have to open presents?

 “At most showers I go to, gifts aren't opened because it can take a long time.
 However, I know friends and family so love it when they are because people go to so much effort finding the right gift.
 If you've had a gift registry that's arrived before your shower, you can thank people and talk about the gift, without having to take up time opening it then and there, which kind of satisfies all.”

-Does the mum have to be really pregnant?
+Does the mum have to be heavily pregnant?

 “There's no real number of weeks, it's more about how the mum feels.
 I did my shower a couple of months early because I had a feeling I was going to get tired and I really wanted to enjoy it.
 But, as long as it doesn't require effort on her behalf, you can do it a few weeks before!
 I wouldn't go much past that, just incase baby comes early and she misses it!”